KajWiik/FreqChannelizer/README.md

 5.  **Frequency Derotation**: The decimated output, which is aliased to baseband, is multiplied by a complex exponential $e^{-j 2\pi f_{\mathrm{offset}} n}$ to shift the signal center perfectly to DC.

 ## Example

+Here is a realistic example of a channelizer with eight 128 MHz channels.
+The script is in [examples/](/examples).

 ![](/examples/sweep.gif)

 ## Dependencies